madhavikollya/terraform/README.md

 - It is chargeable.
 - used for storage sharing purpose.
 - Generally we have to maintain 2 servers(appserver,webserver,DB) in different regions for safety purpose, so if we upload the content in one server it will automatically replicate in other server also.
-- Browse terraform efs code -> c&p -> EFS created
+(Browse terraform efs code -> copy&paste -> EFS created).
 - Goto EFS in AWS -> attach -> mount via DNS -> copy the command -> paste it on terminal
   * Enable EFS on AWS for the content to get copied.